EssithAbertay/Breakout/README.md

 ## Suggested fixes

-* Fix the compiler issues in the code
+* Fix the compiler issues in the code - Done!

 ## Suggested tasks